LCM

 Theme: Numbers And Numeration

-This lesson focuses on the concept of the Lowest Common Multiple (LCM) for numbers up to 9.
-Understanding LCM is fundamental in mathematics, as it lays the groundwork for operations with fractions (finding common denominators) and solving real-world problems involving cyclic events or combining quantities.
+9. Understanding LCM is fundamental in mathematics, as it lays the groundwork for operations with fractions (finding common denominators) and solving real-world problems involving cyclic events or combining quantities.
 In the Nigerian context, grasping LCM can help students solve practical problems such as scheduling community activities, planning for shared resources like water collection or market trips, or determining when events will coincide.
+Performance Objectives (Learner-Friendly Language): Upon completion of this lesson, students should be able to: Identify multiples of small numbers (up to 9).